zcash/halo2/book/src/design/circuit/gadgets/sinsemilla.md

 The general approach is to split the message into $k$-bit pieces, and for each piece, select from a table of $2^k$ bases in our cryptographic group.
 We combine the selected bases using a double-and-add algorithm.
 This ends up being provably as secure as a vector Pedersen hash, and makes advantageous use of the lookup facility supported by Halo 2.

 ## Specification

+This section is an outline of how Sinsemilla works: for the normative specification, refer to [§5.4.1.9 Sinsemilla Hash Function](https://zips.z.cash/protocol/protocol.pdf#concretesinsemillahash) in the protocol spec.

 Let $\mathbb{G}$ be a cryptographic group of prime order $q$.
 We write $\mathbb{G}$ additively, with identity $\mathcal{O}$, and using $[m] P$ for scalar multiplication of $P$ by $m$.

 Let $k \geq 1$ be an integer chosen based on efficiency considerations (the table size will be $2^k$).
 Let $n$ be a **fixed** integer such that messages are $kn$ bits, where $2^n \leq \frac{q-1}{2}$.
 We use zero-padding to the next multiple of $k$ bits if necessary.